 APR reviewers are asked to participate for three consecutive years.
 APR review activities only take place during the Spring semester, thus, reviewers should be available for three consecutive Spring semesters.
 The number of hours it takes to complete a review can vary, but reviewers should anticipate spending between 10-30 hours of service each Spring.

-If you have questions about Academic Program Review or would like to be an APR reviewer, please contact the Office of Institutional Research and Assessment at email@example.com or 703-993-8834.
+If you have questions about Academic Program Review or would like to be an APR reviewer, please contact the Office of Institutional Research and Effectiveness at email@example.com or 703-993-8834.